awsdocs/amazon-connect-admin-guide/doc_source/voiceid-event-schema.md

 ## Fraudster Action<a name="fraudster"></a>

-Emits events on the success or failure to delete a fraudster or registering a fraudster\.
+Emits events when a fraudster is successfully registered or deleted\.

+Events are not sent when a fraudster is associated or disassociated with a watchlist\.

 ```
 {...commonfields